Shirendev1/mongolian-digital-ecosystem/README.md

 ## Vision

-Building a resilient Mongolian digital ecosystem that strengthens national identity, supports the Mongolian language online, and connects Mongolia more actively to the global internet infrastructure.

-## Vision

 To explore the idea of building a national digital platform for Mongolia, based on the .mn domain ecosystem.

 The platform could support Mongolian language content, digital services, communication tools, and knowledge sharing for citizens, businesses, and institutions.